szuhow/ml-zoomcamp-2024/capstone/README.md

 ## Hyperparameter Tuning

-We use `GridSearchCV` to perform hyperparameter tuning and find the optimal hyperparameters for the Random Forest model.
+We use `GridSearchCV` to perform hyperparameter tuning and find the optimal hyperparameters for the Random Forest and XGBoost model.
 This helps in enhancing the model's performance.

-## Handling Imbalanced Data

-If the dataset has an imbalanced distribution of classes, we use techniques like SMOTE (Synthetic Minority Over-sampling Technique) to balance the classes and improve the model's performance.

 ## Conclusion